gowthamsundaresan/seo-growth-tools/README.md

 This project automates the process of creating, formatting, and publishing articles to a blog.
 It integrates OpenAI's GPT-4 for content generation, Supabase for data management, and DALL-E 3 for image creation, offering both automated and manual modes for image processing.

+Use ChatGPT to populate the Blog Queue Table for SEO-focussed titles, custom instructions, 4 target keywords, meta description, prompt for the cover images, etc. and then use the script to automatically generate and publish all article one by one.
+It takes about 45 seconds to generate and entire article.

 This workflow assumes that you don't use a CMS and automates the entire process for a blog built directly on a Next.js.
 In case you use a CMS, change up the way the article data and generated images are sent for publishing.

 ## Features